2024 Best Mechanical Engineering Schools in Vermont

 If you pursue a degree in mechanical engineering, you won't be alone.
 The field of study is the #21 most popular program in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual looked at 2 colleges and universities when compiling its 2024 Best Mechanical Engineering Schools in Vermont ranking.
-When you put them all together, these colleges and universities awarded 132 degrees in mechanical engineering during the 2020-2021 academic year.
+Combined, these schools handed out 139 degrees in mechanical engineering to qualified students.

 Since picking the right college can be one of the most important decisions of your life, we've developed the Best Mechanical Engineering Schools in Vermont ranking, along with many other major-related rankings, to help you make that decision.